odan/slim4-skeleton/docs/index.md

 composer create-project odan/slim4-skeleton {my-app-name}
 ```

 Replace `{my-app-name}` with the desired directory name for your new application.
-You'll want to:

 * Ensure that `logs/` and `tmp/` is web writable.
 * Open the app url